Otto Brown: Dallas Cowboys

-Brown was signed as an undrafted free agent by the Dallas Cowboys after the 1969 NFL Draft.
+Brown was signed as an undrafted free agent by the Dallas Cowboys after the 1969 NFL/AFL draft.
 As a rookie, he played mostly on special teams.
 He started in the last game and the playoffs over Phil Clark at right cornerback.
 In 1970, he was tried at strong safety before being released on September 10.

 New York Giants

 In September 1970, he was signed by the New York Giants to their taxi squad.
 On September 23, he was activated after Scott Eaton suffered a knee injury.
 In 1971, he started 8 games at left cornerback.
 In 1971, he appeared in 13 games (one start) and had one interception.
 In 1973, he was initially waived on September 4 and later re-signed.

-The Hawaiians (WFL)
+The Hawaiians

 In 1974, he signed a contract with The Hawaiians of the World Football League.
 He was a starter at cornerback and played in 20 games, while making 3 interceptions.